 - Repairs minor tooth damage or decay

 While both dental procedures tacklein some capacity, the need for one or the other is usually apparent.
 For example, if you have a minor cavity, you’ll receive a filling.
 On the other hand, if your tooth is broken or weakened from decay, you’ll receive a crown.

 When Crowns Are Recommended

-Dental crowns are recommended for patients with severe tooth damage or cavities.
-If the structural integrity of the tooth has been compromised, your cosmetic dentist will recommend dental crowns.
+Dental crowns are recommended for patients with severe tooth damage or.
+If the structural integrity of the tooth has been compromised, our dentists will recommend dental crowns.
 Not only are dental crowns durable, but they also protect your tooth from further damage and sensitivity.

-If a crown has been recommended by your tooth restoration dentist, it is because the tooth is too damaged to be repaired with a simple filling.
+If a crown has been decided upon, it is because the tooth is too damaged to be repaired with a simple filling.
 A dental crown covers the entire visible portion of the tooth above the gum line, capping it like a crown.
-While are more durable than fillings, they are also more expensive and require more invasive treatment.
+While dental crowns are more durable than fillings, they are also more expensive and require more invasive treatment.

 The receiving tooth will need to be filed down in order to make room for the dental crown.
-Then, your dentist will take dental impressions and send them to the lab where your dental restoration will be made.
-A few weeks later, you will return to the cosmetic dentistry to have your crown fitted and cemented in place.
+Then, our dentists will take dental impressions and send them to the lab where your dental restoration will be made.
+A few weeks later, you will return to our office to have your crown fitted and cemented in place.

 When Fillings Are Recommended

 Crowns and fillings are used for different situations to repair smiles.
-Since both dental restorations have their benefits, it’s important to consult with your dentist on which procedure is right for you.
+Since both dental restorations have their benefits, it’s important to consult with our dentists on which procedure is right for you.
 Different situations call for different treatment options.